 Shopping / Food

-- Downtown Keene – Widest Main Street in America – easy parking!
+- Downtown Keene – It’s claimed to be the widest main street in america – easy parking!

 - Plenty of locally owned businesses of all varieties.